-The newly renamed RHS Hampton Court Palace Garden Festival takes place this week (2–7 July 2019), and HTA and APL members are once again wowing the crowds and judges with their amazing gardens and displays.
+The newly renamed RHS Hampton Court Palace Garden Festival took place from 2–7 July 2019, and HTA and APL members once again wowed the crowds and judges with their amazing gardens and displays.

 This year was the first time the APL moved away from having a Show Feature garden, to a judged Show Garden.
 The garden was a true APL community build, with a total of 18 different member companies involved in the garden, including the apprentices currently on the APL Apprenticeship scheme.